 What’s the exercise that I’ve used that has added serious muscle to my back, hamstrings, and glutes?
 The deadlift.

-Long before I was a pro natural bodybuilder, I used the deadlift in my early training programs.
-The main problem was that my form was bad, and I did not know what in the blue sky I was doing in terms of using the deadlift to build my backside.
-I thought the deadlift was only about trying to lift the heaviest possible weight every single time I did deadifts, which was very frequently at that time.
+Long before I earned my pro card as a natural bodybuilder, I included deadlifts in my early training.
+The main problem was that I had lousy form.
+I also didn’t understand how to use the deadlift to build my backside.
+I used to think the deadlift was about lifting the heaviest possible weight each time you did it.

 Deadlift Growth

-During my first run in natural bodybuilding, from 2010-2014, my deadlift grew.
-315lbs, which was heavy to me in 2008 and 2009, turned into 405lbs.
-And 405lbs eventually turned into a max deadlift of 465lbs at a bodyweight of 162lbs in 2015.
-My best deadlift for reps is 405lbs x 8.
+During my first run in natural bodybuilding, from 2010 to 2014, my deadlift grew.
+315lbs, which was heavy to me in 2008 and 2009, turned into 405lbs in 2010.
+In 2015, my max deadlift reached 465lbs.
+I weighed 162lbs when I did this.
+My best deadlift for reps so far is 405lbs for 8 hard reps.
 Not bad for a sprinter turned natural bodybuilder.

 How do I make deadlifts harder and more effective for even more muscle growth?
 I stand on an elevated platform when I deadlift.
 How do I raise the intensity even higher to take a set of deadlifts into the 9th dimension?
-I add a pause 💀.
+I add a pause at the bottom of the rep.

 Conclusion